 Treatment includes correcting visual obstructions, such as cataracts and other visual abnormalities.

 Talk to your doctor about the best option for you.
 These may include:

 Atropine drops or ointment is placed in the non-amblyopic eye.
 This causes the sound eye to become unfocused and forces the use of the lazy eye.

 While there are no current guidelines to prevent amblyopia, vision screening can help to detect the condition at an early age.
-Children under age 3-5 (or younger) years should be examined for eye problems.
+Children under age 3-5 years should be examined for eye problems.

 Eye Smart—American Ophthalmology

 Canadian Ophthalmological Society